X

 Ashwani Gupta

 Why?
-Because there will be additional 300-350 km where Mundra will have the competitiveness which is roughly 5 to 6 railway slabs and which is not few hundred rupees, which is few thousand rupees.
-So I think our customer shipping line will think twice to use our competition DFC if it is our catchment area, if it is our competitiveness.
-And that’s where we do believe that DST will increase the efficiency of our competition.
-But what will not take away the business from us.
+Because there will be additional 300 kilometers to 350 kilometers, where Mundra will have the competitiveness, which is roughly five to six railway slabs and which is not few hundred rupees, which is few thousand rupees.
+So I think our customer/shipping line will think twice to use our competition DFC if it is our catchment area, if it is our competitiveness.
+And that’s where we do believe that DFC will increase the efficiency of our competition, but what will not take away the business from us.

 Sumit Kishore

-So it’s predominantly, if you look at it on the east coast we’ve had an extended monsoon.
+So it’s predominantly — if you look at it on the East Coast, we’ve had an extended monsoon.
 So I’ve gone from 5.5 to 5.2.
-So this is primarily the reason.
+So this is primarily the reason for it.

 Sumit Kishore